p4pvn/p4pvn/Linux-Notes.md

 SRAM (Static RAM): Another type of RAM, faster and more expensive, using transistors  in the form of voltage to hold data without refreshing, making it perfect for CPU cache (Level 1, 2, 3).

-SRAM is used as cache memory whereas DRAM is used as main memory in computer systems
+SRAM is used as cache memory whereas DRAM is used as main memory in computer systems.